 The host of Arles is Bette Hamersma (Amsterdam; 1991).
 Bette is part of the new generation of hosts who know what the value of sincere hospitality and knowledge about wine means to create a good restaurant experience.
 Her wine menu includes both traditional as well vin nature wines.

-Restaurant Arles has four beautiful spaces: the salon, the cave, the serre – and for when the weather allows it – a beautiful patio.
+Restaurant Arles has three beautiful spaces: the salon, the cave and the veranda.
 Each area has its own character and intimacy.
 The materials used in Arles’ design are warm and modern.
 An important element in the ambiance forms the attractive art collection with art and photography, inspired by the city of Arles.